Anjali-Ksd/RPA_Agent_Task_Anjali/README.md

 This automation involves simple inbuilt PDF manipulation actions.
 Due to the limitations in the Trial/Learning Blue Prism edition, this automation works only for structured data.
 And may have challenge running for unstructured data.
 It has 8 items as input, where, it exceptions out 3 items (with email notification) due to data mismatch and data not found, and marks the other 5 items as successful.

+Also, attached the sample PDFs and Invoice Data Excel sheet here.